Scientists Lose Connection With Comet Lander Philae, But The Mission's Still A Huge Success

 On Friday, the ESA tried to fix the problem by attempting to rotate the craft and thus pull it out of that particular piece of shadow, with its solar panels towards the sunlight.
 Still, even it manages to position itself correctly, it's not a quick fix — it could be months before the batteries are charged up again.
 Writes the ESA on its blog:

-But ESA's head of mission operations, Paolo Ferri, told the AP that, "We don't know if the charge will ever be high enough to operate the
+But ESA's head of mission operations, Paolo Ferri, told the AP that, "We don't know if the charge will ever be high enough to operate the lander again."

 Still, luckily, the scientists were able to download most of the lander's data before it went to sleep.
 And though Philae was supposed to keep sending home data for the next nine months, what the little craft has done already is inconceivably impressive, the result of 10 years of hard work.
 In fact, the awesome craft managed to achieve almost 100 percent of its primary goals.
 And as flight director Andrea Accomazzo told USA Today: